benhowell/benhowell.github.com/_drafts/worthless-insignificant-peasant.md

 #### Winning
 Reacting as if been slighted is a loss.
 Not reacting at all is a win.
 Now find whatever avenues you can to cut this person out of your life.
 Don't deal with them again.
-Ultimately they'll realise what's happening and why and at this point, you are the superior person in their mind.
+If you do need to deal with them going forward then keep the interface to an absolute minimum.
+At this point, you have won.
+You are the superior person.
+Ultimately they'll realise what's happening and why, and at that point, you are the superior person in their mind too.
+But you don't actually care what they think any more, do you?
 <br/>
 <br/>